needle-mirror/com.unity.cloud.assets/Documentation~/use-case-search-across-projects-assets.md

 - `Exclude` - The property must not match the value.
 - `Any` - The property may contain the value.
 This represents an `OR` operation to be applied on all properties that include the `Any` value.

-To compute the search results, you can use the `SearchAsync` method of an `IAssetProvider`, like so:
+To compute the search results, you can use the `SearchAssetsAsync` method of an `IAssetProject`, like so:

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/UseCaseSearchAcrossProjectsAssetsExample.cs#Example_Search)]